Frances Burney: Overview of career

 Frances Burney was a novelist, diarist and playwright.
 In all, she wrote four novels, eight plays, one biography and twenty-five volumes of journals and letters.
 She has gained critical respect in her own right, but she foreshadowed such novelists of manners with a satirical bent as Jane Austen and William Makepeace Thackeray.

 She published her first novel, Evelina, anonymously in 1778.
-Burney feared that her father would find what she called her "scribblings".
-When she published Evelina anonymously, she only told her siblings and two trusted aunts.
+Burney feared that her father would find what she called her "scribblings", so she only told her siblings and two trusted aunts about the work.
 Her closest sister, Susanna, helped with the cover-up.
-Eventually her father read the novel and guessed that Burney was its author.
+Eventually, her father read the novel and guessed that she was its author.
 News of her identity spread.
 The novel brought Burney almost immediate fame with its unique narrative and comic strengths.
 She followed it with Cecilia in 1782, Camilla in 1796 and The Wanderer in 1814.

-All Burney's novels explore the lives of English aristocrats and satirise their social pretensions and personal foibles, with an eye to larger questions such as the politics of female identity.
+All Burney's novels explore the lives of English aristocrats and satirises their social pretensions and personal foibles, with an eye to larger questions such as the politics of female identity.
 With one exception, Burney never succeeded in having her plays performed, largely due to objections from her father, who thought that publicity from such an effort would be damaging to her reputation.
-The exception was Edwy and Elgiva, which unfortunately was not well received by the public and closed after the first night's performance despite having Sarah Siddons in the cast.
+The exception was Edwy and Elgiva, which was not well received by the public and closed after the first night's performance despite having Sarah Siddons in the cast.